Cycling to work

 - You pay your employer back through monthly instalments taken through payroll

-For most providers payments are made over 12 months and there is a cap of £1,000 you can spend on a bike and accessories.
+For most providers payments are made over 12 months and there is a cap of £1,000 you can spend on a cycle and accessories.
 Check with the provider as these do vary.